Introduction

 These habits instill respect that kids carry into their daily lives, improving their behavior at school and home.

-One of the best way martial arts teaches self discipline is through setting goals.
+One of the best ways martial arts teaches self-discipline is through setting goals.
 Unlike many other sports martial arts has a clear ranking system where students earn different colored belts as they progress.
 This structure helps kids set goals and work hard to achieve them.

 How setting goals works in martial arts: